- Publications and resources

 - The deeming provisions apply only for Australian registered aircraft for domestic operations.
 For foreign registered aircraft or international operations, contact email@example.com

 - If you have an Australian registered aircraft and you are intending to operate overseas, you may need to lodge a navigation authorisation form with CASA declaring you meet the deeming provisions in case of a ramp check by a foreign NAA.

 North Atlantic high level airspace operations

 Aircraft operators wanting to operate in the North Atlantic high level airspace must apply to CASA for an RNP 10 or RNP 4 navigation authorisation.
-Details of the requirements for these operations are in the North Atlantic HLA Airspace operations manual.
 The manual permits suitably equipped and authorised aircraft to use SATVOICE in the NAT HLA region.

 Foreign operators without an RNP 1 or RNP 2 approval

 Where foreign operators are unable to obtain RNP 1 and/or RNP 2 authorisations from their state of registry because a process for these authorisations isn’t established, they may request an exemption under exemption instrument EX158/17 to operate in Australia using the PBN en-route continental and terminal procedures for a period of two years.

 All flights operating in accordance with the exemption will be required to enter RMK/CASA RNP AMC in item 18 of the flight plan for each flight.
 The flight plan entries should be used as soon as available.

 All other PBN navigation specifications on the flight plan are also permitted to be conducted according to the operating requirements specified.

 Transferring or changing ownership of an aircraft automatically renders any navigation authorisations invalid.
 You need to notify CASA of any such change.